-The University's business programs have been awarded a five year international accreditation from the Association to Advance Collegiate Schools of Business (AACSB) http://www.aacsb.edu/accreditation/
+The University's business programs have been awarded international accreditation from the Association to Advance Collegiate Schools of Business (AACSB) http://www.aacsb.edu/accreditation/

 AACSB accreditation is the hallmark of excellence in business education and has been earned by less than 5% of the world's business schools.

-This means the University of Adelaide's Business Degrees are recognised internationally for their high quality and successful graduates.
+This means the University of Adelaide's Business Degrees are recognised internationally for their high quality.

-This program enables students to gain credit towards Certified Professional Marketer (CPM) status awarded by the Australian Marketing Institute (AMI).
-This professional accreditation, recognised throughout Australia and the Pacific Basin, signals a full professional in the marketing area.
+Marketing: completion of this academic plan enables students to gain credit towards Certified Professional Marketer (CPM) status awarded by the Australian Marketing Institute (AMI).

 A Global Learning Experience is an integral component to your academic journey at The University of Adelaide.
 The university is committed to offering its students the opportunity to study overseas through a range of degrees offered via the Global Learning Office, including student exchange, study tours, short study degrees, internships and placements.
 There are many exciting opportunities in Europe, Asia, the Americas, Africa, and Oceania ranging from a few weeks to a full academic year.